 Gentle trainees, this piece has one goal and one goal only.
 I want to ask every trainee here to please join Twitter.

-Gentle trainees, we need to get smarter about the way we are going to make positive change in our profession, to change its culture, and to let our managers, seniors and society at large know that change is coming.
+Gentle trainees, we need to get smarter about the way we are going to make a positive change in our profession, to change its culture.
+And to let our managers, seniors, and society at large know that change is coming.